mingi-sid/r52-raw/README.md

 I used dataset provided with NLTK Python library as a base.
 The only change in the text is that escaped 'less than' sign (\&lt;) is restored to <.

 I tried my best to follow the given directions, but **there are inconsistencies with the R52 dataset online**.
 The total number of documents in other pre-processed R52 dataset is 9,100, whereas mine is 9,130.
 I'm not sure where this inconsistency come from.
 Maybe NLTK version of Reuters-21578 has some duplicated documents over different categories. (c.f.
-Debole and Sebastiani mentioned that their dataset consists of 9,052 documents) So, **please use with caution**.
+H. Guan et al. mentioned that their dataset consists of 9,052 documents, which is close to the number of unique documents, 9,053.)
+So, **please use with caution**.

 ## Distribution